-Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Paul Perspectoff.
+Note: You are currently viewing documentation for Moodle 3.1.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Paul Perspectoff.

 I am currently interested in distributed networks ("cloud computing") using Debian/Ubuntu/Kubuntu, especially using the Logical Volume Manager, RAID, and datacenter management tools that are useful for small and medium size businesses.

 I am also an advocate for open-source (GPL-licensed) software solutions in health care, as a basis for a United States national health care system.
 I serve on a national standards committee regarding Health Information Technology in the US.